Mythology Baby Names Fit for a Goddess or Titan

 Apollo is a boy’s name of Greek origin, meaning “God of the sun.”
 Apollo is the greek god of the sun and light, music, and poetry.

-Similar names: Boreas, Aether, Uranus
+Similar names: Adonis

 Atlas